-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
+20549

-Form 10-K
+FORM 10-K

-\boxtimes For the fiscal year ended December 31, 2020 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001 -00100 Therape eutics SMD° Therapeu ticsMD, Inc. (Exact Name of Registrar nt as Specified Nevada (State or Other Jurisdiction of 87-0233535 (I.R.S.
-Employer Identification No.) Incorporation or Organization) (I.R.S.
-Employer Identification No.) Boca Rat Rd., Suite 22 on, FL 33431 961-1900 20 (Address, including zip code, and telephone number, including area code, of Principal Executive Offices) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Name of Each Exchange on Which Registered Com mon Stock, par value \$0.001 per The Nasdaq Stock Market LLC curities registered pursua Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square Yes □ No ⊠ pursuant to Section 13 or Section 15(d) of the Act.
-Yes eding 12 months (or for suc ch shorter peri quired to be filed by Section 13 or 15(d) of the Securities od that the registrant was required to file such reports), No \Box (§ 232.405 of this chapte ally every Interactive Data File required to be submitted preceding 12 months (or for such shorter period that the company.
-See the definiti ons of "large a er, an accelerated filer, a non-accelerated filer, a smaller accelerated filer," "accelerated filer," "smaller reporting . elerated filer □ elerated filer ⊠ Accelerated filer □ aller reporting company ⊠ erging growth Company □ for co ant has elected not to use the extended transition period pursuant to Section 13(a) of the Exchange Act. \square r financial reporting under Section 404(b) and attestation to its management's assessment of the) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the • • efined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes as reported on the Nasdaq Global Select the registrant (246,062,968 shares) based on the closing Market on June 30, 2020, which was the last business 578,710.
+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or riangle Transition report pursuant to Section 13 or 15(d) of the Securities exchange act of 1934

+For the fiscal year ended December 31, 2021

+For the transition period from \\\\\ to \\\\

+Commission File Number: 001-00100

+Therapeutics MD THERAPEUTICS MD, INC.

+(Exact name of Registrant as specified in its Charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+87-0233535 (I.R.S.
+Employer Identification No.)

+951 Yamato Road, Suite 220 Boca Raton, Florida

+33431 (Zip Code)

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading

+Title of Each Class

+Common Stock, par value \$0.001 per share

+symbol TXMD

+Name of each exchange on which registered The Nasdaq Stock Market LLC

+$\Box$

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "scelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

+As of June 30, 2021, the registrant's most recently completed second fiscal quarter, the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the market price at which the common equity was last sold was \$444,995,626.

-As of March 1, 2021, there were outstanding 387,825,545 shares of the registrant's common stock, par value \$0.001 per share.
+As of March 17, 2022, there were outstanding 433,427,878 shares of the registrant's common stock, par value \$0.001 per share.

 Documents Incorporated by Reference